hipc-book/hipc-book.github.io/_lectures/6-internode_parallelism.md

 Another solution to the potential deadlock problem above is to use **non-blocking communications**.
 So far, the functions we've encountered will block until the send or receive buffers can be used without issues.
 For example, an `MPI_Recv()` call will only return control to the program when the message has been received, and the data has been unpacked into the receiving buffer.
 In MPI this is termed "_blocking communications_".

 For most communication functions in MPI, there is a _non-blocking_ alternative, where the MPI library initiates a communication, but control is immediately passed back to the application.
-It is then the applications responsibility to ensure the buffers being used for communication are not used until the communication is complete.
+It is then the application's responsibility to ensure the buffers being used for communication are not used until the communication is complete.
 This allows us an opportunity to overlap compute and communication.
-In the halo exchange example above, we could update values in each array, providing we do not update or use values in the leftmost or right most columns (until the communications are complete).
+In the halo exchange example above, we could update values in each array, providing we do not update or use values in the leftmost or rightmost columns (until the communications are complete).

 The call signatures for a non-blocking send function and a non-blocking receive function are similar to before, but contain an additional parameter -- an `MPI_Request` pointer.